mauzigoe/tseitin_cli/README.md

 - documentation
 - testing
 - `--help`
-- Precedence of operators
+- precedence of operators
 - other operators (e.g. implication `=>`)
+- log messages for debugging
 - show relation between new variables from tseitin expression and the expression they represent